I Shall Survive Using Potions!: Characters

-Two of Kaoru's friends in her old life.
+Two of Kaoru's friends from her old life.
 Upon learning of Kaoru's accidental death, they spoke to her spirit and accepted her new life in Verny.

 Media

 Light novel

 Written by FUNA, the series began serialization on the novel posting website Shōsetsuka ni Narō on November 3, 2015.
 The series was later acquired by Kodansha, who began publishing the series in print with illustrations by Sukima on June 1, 2017.
-As of December 2023, ten volumes have been released.
+As of April 2025, eleven volumes have been released.

 In December 2018, J-Novel Club announced that they licensed the novels for English publication.